It’s never been easier to spend up big on credit.

 A little here, a little there, that shirt, tickets to the movies, a last-minute present for a friend (a dozen cheap kindle books) and next month’s credit statement is like a slap in the face with a wet fish.

 How did I spend that much?!

 Those little amounts can add up quickly.
-The ghost of your spending future is kicking the ghost of your spending past for all those purchases.
+Suddenly, the ghost of your spending future is kicking the ghost of your spending past.